• Skip to primary navigation

 What is a Minor in College?

 A college minor consists of five or more classes within a discipline.
-For you to successfully use them as a minor, you must complete these courses with a passing grade.
+To successfully use them as a minor, you must complete these courses with a passing grade.
 These disciplines are related or unrelated to your college major.

 Simply put, a minor in college is a secondary academic discipline, another subject to focus on in addition to the major.
-If a student has multiple interests even interests that don’t directly connect–they can minor in another field.
+If a student has multiple interests that directly connect–they can minor in another field.

 Many students in college minor in subjects that support their major.
-You can major in a general field and use your minor to focus or specialize in a certain area.
+You can major in a general field and focus or specialize in an area.
 For instance, a business major might minor in marketing.

 Importance of a Minor in College

-There are several reasons choosing and declaring a minor in college are important.
+There are several reasons choosing and declaring a minor in college.
 Some of them are;

 • Choosing a minor lets degree-seekers focus their studies on another topic beyond their major.